 1. Temporary Disability.

-Temporary disability is paid at a rate of two-thirds of the injured workers' average weekly wage up to a maximum set by law each year.
+Temporary disability (TD) is paid at a rate of two-thirds of the injured worker’s average weekly wage up to a maximum set by law each year.
+For injuries after January 1, 2017 the temporary disability rate will increase to $1172.57 a week (This rate will also apply to TD paid more than two years after the injury, permanent total disability, life pension benefits for totally disabled workers, and for installment payments on death claims).
+For 2017 dates of injury the minimum TD rate will be $169.26.
 For injuries after January 1, 2016 the temporary disability rate will go up to $1248.43 per week and the minimum will be $169.26.
 For injuries after January 1, 2015 the maximum temporary disability rate is $1103.29 a week and the minimum is $165.49 a week.
 For injuries after January 1, 2014 the maximum temporary disability rate is $1074.64 a week.
-For injuries after January 1, 2013 the maximum temporary disability rate is $1066.72 a week and the minimum $160 a week.
-For injuries after January 2012 it is $1010.50 a week maximum and $151.57 minimum, and for injuries after January 1, 2011, the maximum temporary disability rate is $986.69 a week (the same rate as in 2010) and the minimum $148 a week.
+For injuries after January 1, 2013 the maximum TD rate is $1066.72 a week and the minimum $160 a week.
+For injuries after January 2012 it is $1010.50 a week maximum and $151.57 minimum.
 Temporary disability is paid to injured workers when they are unable to work as a result of their work injury and a doctor states so.
-Temporary disability benefits can continue until either the injured worker is released to return to work or until the condition is found by the doctor to be permanent and stationary or to have reached maximum medical improvement.
-For injuries after January 1, 2008, temporary disability cannot extend longer than 104 weeks within a five year period from the date of injury.
+TD benefits can continue until either the injured worker is released to return to work or until the condition is found by the doctor to be permanent and stationary or to have reached maximum medical improvement.
+The injured worker may not receive TD for more than 104 weeks within a five year period from the date of injury.

 2. Medical Treatment.

-California Workers' Compensation Law insures the injured worker all reasonable and necessary medical care to cure or relieve from the effects of a work injury.
-Unfortunately the treating doctor's recommendations for medical treatment are frequently denied by the insurance company after the treatment has been reviewed and deemed unnecessary by an outside doctor who has never seen the injured worker-- a process known as Utilization Review (UR).
-In August 2012 Governor Jerry Brown signed a major workers' compensation reform law, SB 863, which has dramatically impacted the injured worker's ability to obtain medical treatment.
+California Workers’ Compensation Law insures the injured worker all reasonable and necessary medical care to cure or relieve from the effects of a work injury.
+Unfortunately the treating doctor’s recommendations for medical treatment are frequently denied by the insurance company after the treatment has been reviewed and deemed unnecessary by an outside doctor who has never seen the injured worker– a process known as Utilization Review (UR).
+In August 2012 Governor Jerry Brown signed a major workers’ compensation reform law, SB 863, which has dramatically impacted the injured worker’s ability to obtain medical treatment.
 Now all medical treatment denied by UR will be resolved solely by an Independent Medical Review (IMR) Process (an anonymous doctor that the injured worker never sees) with no right of appeal.
-The IMR process is currently being challenged on California Constitutional grounds in the case of Frances Stevens v.
-Outspoken Enterprises.
-The constitutionality of the IMR process will soon be decided by the California Court of Appeal and most likely the California Supreme Court.
+The IMR process was challenged as violating the California Constitution in the case of Frances Stevens v.
+Outspoken Enterprises but the Court of Appeal First District disagreed and upheld the constitutionality of IMR.

 For treatment of a work injury, the employer or insurer may establish a medical provider network (MPN) to treat work injuries.
 If your employer has an MPN you must receive treatment for your work related injury through that list of doctors.
 If you dispute the MPN doctor’s treatment you must obtain a second opinion from within the MPN.
 If there is no MPN you can select your own treating physician after 30 days from the date of injury.
 As an injured worker you are entitled to only one treating doctor at a time and this doctor manages your case.
 The primary treating doctor can refer you to other specialists within the MPN, to help coordinate the treatment you need.
 In theory medical treatment for a work related injury is a life time benefit as long as the treatment is reasonable and necessary, related to the work injury, and complies with the California Medical Treatment Guidelines (MTUS).
 At this time any dispute over medical treatment must be decided soley by UR and then IMR.
 The only time you may have a medical treatment dispute heard by the Workers’ Compensation Judge is when a UR denial is untimely.